Switzerland is signed up to the following international conventions relating to anti-bribery and anti-corruption:

 There is no specific protection afforded to whistle-blowers in the private sector under Swiss law.
 Rather, the competent courts decide on a case-by-case basis whether the reporting of irregularities is legitimate.
 Swiss courts assess in each individual case, applying a balancing of interests' test, whether the employee's notification of an irregularity to the employer, the authorities or the media was lawful in the concrete case, and examine the facts of the case primarily under the aspect of the employee's duty of loyalty.

-In September 2018, the Swiss Federal Council published a draft legislation that aims to set out clear procedures and rules for the reporting of “irregularities” in the private sector.
-The proposal would allow employees to report irregularities internally to their employer, under certain circumstances to the competent authorities and, as a last resort, to the media without breaching their duty of loyalty to their employer.
-According to the draft legislation, Swiss-based companies with a whistle-blowing system that fulfils certain requirements would benefit from the assumption that reporting to the employer is effective, which, in turn, means that an employee is not allowed to report irregularities directly to the competent authority.
-The deliberations in the Swiss parliament so far, however, showed that it is doubtful whether this piece of legislation will ever enter into force any time soon.
+Whilst there have been parliamentary initiatives to legislate protection for whistle-blowers, none of these has yet been successful.
+The most recent draft legislation brought forth by the Swiss Federal Council aimed to set out clear procedures and rules for the reporting of “irregularities” in the private sector.
+The proposal would have allowed employees to report irregularities internally to their employer, and under certain circumstances to the competent authorities, and, as a last resort, to the media, without breaching their duty of loyalty to their employer.
+According to the rejected draft legislation, Swiss-based companies with a whistle-blowing system that fulfilled certain requirements would have benefited from the assumption that reporting to the employer is effective, which, in turn, meant that an employee would not be allowed to report irregularities directly to the competent authority.
+The draft was rejected in March of 2020, with one of the stronger critiques of the legislation being a lack of specific protection against retaliation for the whistle-blower.

 Lastly, many cantons have introduced whistle-blower platforms.
 For example, an office to combat corruption has been established within the cantonal office of the Ombudsman in Zurich.

 There are no specific incentives for whistle-blowers to report bribery or corruption in Switzerland.